BrookTsui/BrookTsui.github.io/_pages/miacellane.md

 <br>
 In the picture of x<0, y>0 quadrant, we mimiced a bus accidence, and I was the driver.
 I thumbed up toward the camera when another guy "died" :)

-In x<0, y<0, we were gonna perform an original drama about an historical figure, and I was a student.
+In x<0, y<0, we were gonna perform an original drama about a historical figure, and I was a student.
 In x>0, y<0, I was a servant in the play *the chameleon* writen by Chekhov.

 ---
 My knights of heart are H. Hesse, W. Whitman, and R. Feynman.
-I also admire C. N. Yang on his taste, tolerance, and pernsonality (a real *君子*).

 <p style="text-align:center;"> <img src="/_pages/hesse.jpg"  width="30%" height=""/></p>